-The Department of Pediatrics at Memorial Sloan Kettering Cancer Center is offering a one-year program designed to train physicians to effectively evaluate and treat survivors of childhood and adolescent cancer.
+The Department of Pediatrics at Memorial Sloan Kettering Cancer Center is offering a one-year fellowship program designed to train physicians to effectively evaluate and treat survivors of childhood and adolescent cancer.
 This is an important educational opportunity since formalized training in the care of survivors of childhood cancers does not exist outside a few major pediatric cancer centers.
 This program is one of the largest and busiest in the country, with about 1500 – 1600 patient visits per year.
 There are two clinics within this program: The Pediatric Long-Term Follow-Up (LTFU) clinic and the Adult LTFU clinic.
+The program follows the traditional academic year cycle and the next fellow will be expected to begin in July, 2020.

-How to Apply: Applicants must submit three letters of recommendation (one of which must be from the applicant’s Program Director or Department Chair), a curriculum vitae, and a one page personal statement.
-All items can be submitted via PDF to the Education Program Coordinator, David Meni at email@example.com.
-(Letters of recommendation can be e-mailed, however they must display an original signature and be sent directly by the recommending party).
+How to Apply: Applicants must submit three letters of recommendation (one of which must be from the applicant’s Program Director or Department Chair), a curriculum vitae, and a one-page personal statement.
+All items can be submitted via PDF to the Education Program Coordinator, David Meni at firstname.lastname@example.org.

 Eligibility: Applicants must have completed their residency in pediatrics or internal/family medicine.
 While many applicants will have completed fellowship training in pediatric hematology/oncology, such training is a not a prerequisite for admission to this program.
-For further information and application details, please contact David Meni.
+For further information and application details, please contact David Meni at email@example.com.

 Internal Number: 2